Back to results

 Accessibility details

 We have a portable ramp.
 There are shallow steps down at the entrance, with a handrail.
-The site has uneven ground and there is some risk of tripping.
+The site has uneven ground with narrow paths (so is not suitable for wheelchairs) and there is some risk of tripping.
 We provide a few benches and chairs for people who cannot walk or stand for very long.
 There is some on-street parking in the surrounding area, and it is served by buses to Foxhill, Mulberry Park and Combe Down.
-Please note, there are no toilets on site, but there are toilets at The Hub cafe, Mulberry Park, 5-10 minutes walk away.
-Please, no dogs permitted (except assistance dogs): you may secure your dog on their lead by the gate.
+Please note, there are no toilets on site, but there are toilets at The Hub cafe, Mulberry Park, 5-10 minutes’ walk away.

 Additional information

 This is a cemetery and visitors are asked to be quiet and respectful of its peaceful atmosphere and significance.
-Children are welcome but must be supervised at all times, no running or shouting please!
-Advance enquiries or more information - email [email protected]
+Children must be supervised at all times, no running.
+No dogs allowed on site, please (assistance dogs only).

 25